Walesat/ABC-Solutions-Employee-s-HR-Data/README.md

 **For the last sheet, I had to highlight employees whose names begin with the letter E in yellow and format the salary column such that the highest salary has a green background, and the lowest salary has a red background**

 Firstly, I choose the 'Employee Name' column.
 Afterward, I navigated to the 'Conditional Formatting' menu and clicked on 'Highlight Cell Rules.'
 From there, I selected 'More Rules.'

+**EXCEL TASK 2**

+**For this particular assignment, we received a financial dataset from a company.
+This dataset comprises 700 rows of data with 16 different columns**

 I proceeded to modify the rule description to specify that only cells containing text commencing with 'E' should be formatted, and I assigned the color yellow for this formatting.
 Subsequently, I organized the 'Salary' column in descending order, arranging it from the largest to the smallest values.
 Lastly, I applied the 'Green-Yellow-Red' color scale in the 'Conditional Formatting' options to emphasize the salary range